mindarc/frontend-assessment/readme.md

 Introduction
 ---
 Thanks for taking the time to complete this frontend technical assessment.
-We will be focusing on code quality (reusability, readability, maintainability, etc.) and your eye for detail.
-Feel free to add libraries and edit the HTML files as required.
+We will be focusing on software quality (scalability, readability, maintainability, etc.) and your eye for detail.
+You may include any libraries.
 Bonus points if SASS/LESS is used.

-*Estimated Time: 45m - 1h*

 Exercise 1
 ---
 Build a responsive page based on the designs.

-##### Working file
-exercise1.html

 ##### Requirements
 1. Match the designs exactly.